hibozzy18/argo/README.md

 # Argo energy analysis – from 06/03/2020 to 13/03/2020

 ## Introduction
 Argo is a heterogeneous cluster made up of nodes from different architectural family.
 Our aim is to measure and  understand energy utilisation in the cluster in order to implement energy saving measures.
 We activated energy recording plugin RAPL in Slurm.
-The period of measurement was approximately a week starting from 06/03/2020 to 13/03/2020.After configuring the monitoring tool, we restarted nodes and this gave us an additional variable `SlurmdStartTime` to use to measure the time when the enegergy  started being recorded.
+The period of measurement was approximately a week starting from 06/03/2020 to 13/03/2020.After configuring the monitoring tool, we restarted nodes and this gave us an additional variable `SlurmdStartTime` to measure the time when the energy  started being recorded.

 Command used to get the `scontrol show node  -o `

 ### Node states
 The results from the command shows that we have 151 nodes and not all of them were recording enegery.
 Below is a brief summary of the nodes:
 * We have 2 nodes(nehalem[01-02]) that were not collecting data.
-* We have additional 2 nodes westmere01 and serial02 that also were not  making any recording.In addition to this  I also noticed that NodeHostName was a number I am not sure if this is the issue and Node `westmere01` had `23938` and `serial02` had `31955`
+* We  also have additional 2 nodes westmere01 and serial02 that also were not  making any recording.
+In addition to this I also noticed that NodeHostName was a number and different from the registered name I am not sure if this is the issue and Node `westmere01` had `23938` and `serial02` had `31955`
 * Apart from the 4 nodes  mentioned above all other nodes recorded normal readings.
-Nodes in table 1.0  had  an additional `Reason Attribute` from the rest of the nodes in the cluster at the time of data extraction from Slurm but I captured thier energy.
+Nodes in table 1.0  had  an additional `Reason Attribute` from the rest of the nodes in the cluster at the time of data extraction from Slurm but I captured their energy statistics.

 | Node Name        | State         | Reasons  |
 | -------------    |:-------------:| --------:|